fullstackcodebreaker/algorithm-in-14-days/README.md

 # Why this book?

+I wrote this book because I am super frustrated with the interview process for becoming an engineer.
+Companies ask lots of super algorithmic questions that for most part don't really apply to day to your day work.
+This book wil help you to prepare for those terrible interviews.

-The book will facilitate the understanding of common issues when writing performant codes.
+~~The book will facilitate the understanding of common issues when writing performant codes.~~

 # Table of Content